Before starting your doctorate – acceptance, registration, enrolment

 - As soon as I have found a supervisor, I need to write my research proposal (at least 5 – 10 pages, including a bibliography and a schedule in tabular form, if possible) in conjunction with my supervisor.

-If you are seeking to gain a PhD, the first step involves looking for a supervisor for your PhD project.
-This will usually mean supervisors at the University of Kassel, who have been appointed to the faculty where you would like to study for your PhD.
+If you are seeking to gain a doctorate, the first step involves looking for a supervisor for your doctoral project.
+This will usually mean supervisors at the University of Kassel, who have been appointed to the faculty where you would like to study for your doctorate.
 They will support you in selecting your topic and methodology, planning your work and the individual further training opportunities.

-Unfortunately, it is not possible to provide any central service to arrange supervisors.
+Unfortunately, it is not possible to provide any central service to find supervisors.

 When making contact, please attach your CV, your certificates and any publications in addition to the outline of your research project.